silx-kit/silx-training/software_engineering/6_Documentation/index.rst

 Start up Sphinx (3)
 -------------------

-The different *.rst files are used to
+The different \*.rst files are used to

-* To structure the documentation.
+* structure the documentation.
-* To select what is documented.
+* select what is documented.
-* To avoid pollution of the source code with too much documentation.
+* avoid pollution of the source code with too much documentation.

 ----